 Benchmarking

-The Employee Engagement Benchmarks Q1 2025
+The Employee Engagement Benchmarks Q2 2025

 Gain valuable insights for measuring your team’s engagement levels, drivers, and eNPS trends with our benchmark data – collated from over 500,000 employee responses from various industries and organisations.

-This data is from January to March 2025 (Q1 2025).
+This data is from April to June 2025 (Q2 2025).

 See the latest benchmarking results for your industry*